ACFT 465 Exemption: How to Skip the Army Tape Test

-If you are a high-performing Soldier, your fitness score may reduce or eliminate the need for a circumference-based body fat assessment under AR 600-9.
+If you are a high-performing Soldier, your fitness score can exempt you from the circumference-based body fat assessment under AR 600-9.

 In a major culture shift, the U.S. Army has officially moved toward prioritizing athletic performance over traditional height and weight metrics.
-For decades, many of the Army's top-performing Soldiers"combat athletes with significant lean muscle mass"found themselves struggling with the "tape test" because their weight exceeded the limits for their height.
+For decades, many of the Army's top-performing Soldiers—combat athletes with significant lean muscle mass—found themselves struggling with the "tape test" because their weight exceeded the screening tables.

 The Three Pillars of Exemption:

-2. The 80-Point Floor: A high total score is not enough.
+- The 80-Point Floor: A high total score is not enough.
 You must score at least 80 points in every single event.
-If you score 100 on five events but get a 79 on the Leg Tuck (or Plank), you do not qualify for the exemption.
+If you score 100 on five events but get a 79 on one event, you do not qualify for the exemption.
+(Note: Because you must score at least 80 points in all six events, any Soldier who achieves the 80-point floor will mathematically score at least 480 points total—80 points x 6 events = 480 points—which easily clears the 465 threshold).

 Decoding the Six Events for the 80-Point Standard